hilljb/devenv/README.md

 ### ZSH

 * ZSH is the shell in iTerm2.
 Use Oh My ZSH on top of that from here: https://ohmyz.sh/
+* Copy the `.zshrc` from this repo into your home.

 ### Brew